Sant Esteve Teleport

 In recent years, efforts to equip the Montsec Observatory with satellite communication capabilities have taken a further step with the formalisation of the Sant Esteve Teleport.

 Over the past few years, significant efforts have been made to equip the Montsec Observatory (OdM) with the capability to host satellite communications stations.
-This project has been consolidated with the formal establishment of the Sant Esteve Teleport at the OdM.
+This project has been consolidated with the formal establishment of the Sant Esteve Teleport at the OdM, promoted within the framework of the NewSpace Strategy of the Government of Catalonia, in collaboration with the IEEC.

 The privileged location of the OdM, free from obstacles on the horizon and with low radio-frequency interference, makes it an ideal site for the ground communications station.